Boardwalk through lush forest leading to a waterfall in Glenariff Forest Park, one of the scenic Glens of Antrim in Northern Ireland.

 Adventure Highlights

-Perfect for travellers seeking a slower, more personal adventure, the Glens of Antrim offer walking shaped by landscape, legend, and a deep sense of belonging.
-This is not walking to conquer, but walking to connect.
+Perfect for travellers seeking a slower, more personal experience, the Glens of Antrim offer walking shaped by landscape, legend, and a profound sense of belonging.
+This is not walking to conquer — it is walking to connect.

 Frequently Asked Questions